Lugo-Leticia/WebScraping-in-Python/README.md

-The purpose of this project is to scrape a website using Beautiful soup and conver it to a CVS file.
+This project aims to scrape a website using Beautiful soup and convert it to a CVS file.